Unbabel/COMET/MODELS.md

 - [`Unbabel/unite-mup`](https://huggingface.co/Unbabel/unite-mup) - This is the original UniTE Metric proposed in the [UniTE: Unified Translation Evaluation](https://aclanthology.org/2022.acl-long.558/) paper.
 - [`Unbabel/wmt22-unite-da`](https://huggingface.co/Unbabel/wmt22-unite-da) - This model was trained for our paper [(Rei et al., ACL 2023)](https://aclanthology.org/2023.acl-short.94/) and it uses the same data as [`Unbabel/wmt22-comet-da`](https://huggingface.co/Unbabel/wmt22-comet-da) thus, the outputed scores are between 0 and 1.
+- [`Unbabel/unite-xxl`](https://huggingface.co/Unbabel/unite-xxl) - xCOMET models [(Guerreiro et al. 2023)](https://arxiv.org/pdf/2310.10482.pdf) are training following a curriculum.
+The checkpoint resulting from the first phase of that curriculum (before the introduction of a sequence tagging task and MQM data) is a [UniTE Model](https://aclanthology.org/2022.acl-long.558/).
+An [XL version](https://huggingface.co/Unbabel/unite-xl) is also available.

 ## Older Models: